 In theory, Wintix will print to any printer that works with Windows.
 In practice, the results vary.
 The usual solution is to install an updated printer driver.
-Depending on your needs, there are four brands of thermal printers we recommend:
+Depending on your needs, here are some makes and models of thermal ticket printers we recommend:

-How do you decide which kind of printer is right for you?
+How do you decide which kind of ticket printer is right for you?

 Here are some things to consider:

-- Do you need a cutter built into the printer?
+- Do you need a cutter built into the ticket printer?
 It adds convenience, but also cost.